grant-sam03/Prosperity-Trading-Challenge/README.md

   1.  **Volatility Modeling:** I plotted the implied volatility smile across all option strikes and fitted a polynomial curve to it.
 This curve generated the model's "fair price" for each option using the Black-Scholes formula.
   2.  **Strategy Pivot:** My initial attempts at pure IV scalping proved less effective than a more direct approach.
 The final strategy pivoted to directly trading the difference between the model's fair price and the market price.
   3.  **Delta Hedging:** I implemented a delta hedging module to neutralize the portfolio's directional exposure by taking offsetting positions in the underlying `VOLCANIC_ROCK`.
 - **Commentary:** Due to position limits, the strategy was sometimes forced to carry unintended directional risk (delta).
 This exposure turned out to be profitable, though it was a result of luck rather than intention.
 I submitted this round's code at 6:58 AM after an all-nighter; I was thankful just to have a sound, positive-PnL strategy locked in despite the exhaustion.
+My delta hedging was also likely quite expensive (in terms of spread costs).
+Given more time, I would have tried to sort out a smarter way to delta hedge.

 ---